moleculezz/chef-gitlab/README.md

 # Recipes
 ## user
-Sets up the system user for gitlab.
+Sets up the system user for Gitlab.

 ## database
-Installs and configures the database used.
+Installs and configures the database for Gitlab.

 ## default
 The default recipe includes the `user` and `database` recipes and configures the rest of gitlab.